Aremu-damilare/sqlite3-express-node-rest-api/readme.md

 ## Usage

 ```
-# Install dependencies
+### Install dependencies
 npm install

-# Run in develpment
+### Run in develpment
 npm run dev

 ```

-Feel free to add to this and create a PR. i plan to add more features but it will always be an API.
+Feel free to add to this. i plan to add more features but it will always be an API.

 I dont have plans to render HTML